nikos-chatzatoglou/idai-field/desktop/src/manual/manual.en.md

 To resolve conflicts, for each field with differing values a decision must be made on which version is valid.
 Alternatively you can just select either the *current version* or the *competing version* as a whole.
 Confirm the decision by clicking **Resolve conflict**.
 In case there are multiple conflicts on a single resource, this process has to be repeated until all conflicts are resolved.
 It is possible to make changes in other editor groups as well while the editor is open.
 To apply the changes, the resource finally should be saved via the **Save** button.

-## Allow synchronization connections to your own Field Desktop installation
+## Allow synchronization connections to your own iSkavo installation

 You can allow others to establish a synchronization connection with your project by providing them with the credentials that can be found in the **Settings** menu in the section **Synchronization**:

-* *Your address*: Your network address, which others can use to connect to your database from their own Field Desktop installation.
+* *Your address*: Your network address, which others can use to connect to your database from their own iSkavo installation.
 You can share this address along with your password to allow others to synchronize their project data with you.
 * *Your password*: By default, the database is protected from unauthorized access with a randomly generated password.
 At this point you can change the password.
 * *Receive original images*: If this option is enabled, image files sent by others are accepted in their original image resolution and stored in the image directory.
 Since the image files may contain several gigabytes of data, you should ensure that there is sufficient storage space in the image directory.
 By default, the option is disabled, so no original images are accepted.
 The option only affects synchronization connections that have been set up on other computers; a self-configured synchronization connection is not affected by this setting.